PRITHIVSAKTHIUR/Flux.2-Klein-Small-Decoder-Only/README.md

 # **[Flux.2 Klein — Small Decoder VAE](https://huggingface.co/spaces/prithivMLmods/Flux.2-Klein-Small-Decoder)**

-Flux.2 Klein — Small Decoder VAE is an advanced, experimental image generation and editing application built entirely on the `black-forest-labs/FLUX.2-klein-4B` base model, specifically paired with the newly introduced `FLUX.2-small-decoder` Variational Autoencoder.
-Designed to optimize visual inference and test alternative latent decoding, this suite provides a user-friendly Gradio interface for both Text-to-Image synthesis and structural Image-to-Image transformations.
-Featuring CPU offloading, automatic aspect ratio preservation, and dynamic dimension snapping, this application serves as an ideal workspace for iterating on highly detailed, small-decoder-driven diffusion imagery.
+Flux.2 Klein — Small Decoder VAE is an experimental, high-performance image generation and editing application designed to leverage the powerful `black-forest-labs/FLUX.2-klein-4B` distilled model paired strictly with the `FLUX.2-small-decoder`.
+This application is engineered to test the efficiency and output characteristics of the small decoder architecture via a robust, Citrus-themed Gradio web interface.
+Operating entirely on CUDA-enabled GPUs with model CPU offloading, the suite provides a seamless workflow for pure text-to-image synthesis, as well as complex image-to-image editing, relighting, and texture enhancement across batch image uploads.

 > hf.co/spaces — [prithivmlmods/flux.2-klein-small-decoder](https://huggingface.co/spaces/prithivMLmods/Flux.2-Klein-Small-Decoder)

 | example 1 | example 2 |
 |-----------|-----------|